irvinlim/acf-recaptcha/readme.txt

 == Installation ==
 If you haven't already, [generate your API keys first](https://www.google.com/recaptcha/admin).
 You will need the **site key** and **secret key**.

-This plugin requires cURL to be enabled on your server, as it makes use of Google's [PHP library](https://github.com/google/recaptcha).

 1. Copy the `acf-recaptcha` folder into your `wp-content/plugins` folder.
 2. Activate the plugin via the plugins admin page.